JoePaxton/ResearchModule3/README.md

 When the [FFT] has a bunch of bins (equally divided strips in a window that describes the spectrum sample and frequency of the window), every signal is in the center of all the bins.
 The [FFT] simply takes a chunk of time (samples) and considers that chunk to be a single period of a repeating waveform.
 Most sounds are constant.
 Over any short period of time, the sound usually look like a regularly repeating function.

-Since noise may be present on samples, it may be advantageous to take several samples and average the resu1ts.
-This is done by averaging the spectral lines after the [FFT] is completed, which may reduce the background noise level.
-Since this greatly increases the computer time, it should not be used except as needed and with fast processors.

 Every point of the [FFT] describes the spectral density of the frequency band that is centered on a frequency that is a fraction of the sampling rate.
 The spectral density is the amplitude present for each bandwidth.

 [fftavgs] quotes, "Given a sample of 1024 samples with a sampling rate of 441100 Hz, a 1024 point [FFT] will give us a freuqency spectrum of 513 points with a total bandwith of 22050 Hz.
 Each point ```i``` in the